Functioning with Autism as an Adult

 • Coping with changes in procedure or environment

 But what about individuals classified as “high functioning?”
 Aspects of these individuals’ behavior may seem “off,” but they may otherwise be able to sustain a relatively independent lifestyle.
 In these cases, ASD may not be properly identified until early adulthood.
+This most commonly occurs with Asperger’s Syndrome, a type of autism that:

 • Disproportionately affects males (almost four times as frequently)

-• Does not impair the ability to verbalize completely (as more severe forms of autism can), but can significantly impair social interactions
+• Does not impair the ability to verbalize completely (as more severe forms of autism can), but it can significantly impair social interactions

 Because Asperger’s can sometimes overlap with other conditions or be confused for obsessive-compulsive behavior or simply social awkwardness, it sometimes evades detection until adulthood, when major life changes like starting high school or college provoke a strong reaction.